 Calling all dedicated, multitasking plant parents!
 Ever wonder how to incorporate your own self care into your routine for caring for your blooms?
 (Because anyone with a fauna family to call their own knows it can be a time-consuming effort.)
 It’s certainly possible, and the latest recent episode of Well+Good’s Self-Care Nation, with plant-lady wellness coach Brittany Gowan of Pause with Plants, outlines a few tips using the benefits of plants that’ll lead both you and your potted pals to really blossom.

 Even if you’re cursed with a perpetual inability to foster a plant successfully (I, for one, once killed a succulent), there’s one self-care tip that even a casual nature lover can incorporate into their wellness routine: Just get out there into nature, people.

 Gowan says making sure her plants never want for nutrients provides her with a hearty dose of relaxation and joy.
 She loves seeing her greenery flourish, and to even further optimize this bonding experience, she even joins them for a drink.

 “I enjoy watching the water soak into the soil, and it makes me feel good to be helpful in assisting my plants to grow well and thrive,” Gowan says.
 “After I water my plants and before eating breakfast, I look to jump-start myself with a glass of water or two.”

-No need to sit cross-legged in a greenhouse with your mind completely blank (although, I suppose that could work, too); however, Gowan does focus on regulating her breathing while checking in to see how her plants are sprouting up.
+Gowan does focus on regulating her breathing while checking in to see how her plants are sprouting up.
 It’s a meditative, calming practice that allows her to focus on the individual beauty of each leaf.
-And since a lot of plants help purify the air, she’s definitely inhaling some really top-shelf air.
+And since a lot of plants help purify the air, she’s definitely inhaling some really top-shelf stuff.

 Loading More Posts...